jdevuyst/comprehend/README.md

 ;=> (2 4)
 ```

 The macro `c/auto-comprehend` is used like `c/comprehend` but with the last argument (the result expression) omitted.
-Instead `c/auto-comprehend` always returns maps of variables-as-keywords to values:
+Instead `c/auto-comprehend` always returns maps from variables-as-keywords to values:

 ```clojure
 (c/auto-comprehend (c/indexed-set [1 [2 [3]]]